justeattakeaway/fozzie-components/packages/services/f-feature-management/README.md

 ### Optional Axios Client:

-If a client is provided that conforms to axios request/response interfaces, that will be used in place of an internal client.
+If an http client is provided, it will be used in place of an internal (axios) client.

 ## Integration with vue